tommyzbear/encode-eth-london-2023/README.md

 React: Leveraged to build a dynamic UI that enhances user interactions.
 Next.js: Ensures efficient SEO performance and server-side rendering.
 Scaffold-ETH 2: Provides a solid foundation for Ethereum-based applications, accelerating development and deployment.

-Getting Started
+#Getting Started
 Clone the repository and navigate to the project directory.
 Install the necessary dependencies using Yarn.

-bash
 git clone https://github.com/your-username/avatar-wallet.git
 cd avatar-wallet
 yarn install

-To start the development server:
+#To start the development server:

-bash
-Copy code
 yarn dev
 Now you can access the wallet application at http://localhost:3000.